Daynil/fastapi-fullstack/readme.md

 Need to update `pocketbase_api.py` to use these types and return a simpler api to the db for the rest of the server.

 Need to set up `.env` file and ingest it in settings.

+Add CLI for faster access to common scripts.

+Add hx-boost to body.